evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Making-A-Sittable-Object.md

 This disables the on-object command solution so we can try an alternative.
 Make sure to `reload` so the changes are known to Evennia.

 In this variation we will put the `sit` and `stand` commands on the `Character` instead of on the chair.
 This makes some things easier, but makes the Commands themselves more complex because they will not know which chair to sit on.
 We can't just do `sit` anymore.
-This is how it will work.
+This is how it will work:

     > sit <chair>
     You sit on chair.